 By Jennifer Allison

-uestions about love, dating, and relationships frequently get tossed my way.
+uestions about love, dating, and relationships are frequently tossed my way.
 Never mind my own less-then-perfect relationship record, or that I struggle as a mother, sometimes lack patience, and I hold no degree in counseling.
 Here are a few answers to questions I've collected.

 As not what you can do for your man, ask what your man can (and will) do for you.